allenlcp/Udemy_Design_Patterns/Notes.md

 > clients do not need to know the specific types of objects they use - as long as the objects adhere to the interface that clients expect
 > clients do not need to know the classes that implement these objects - they only know about the abstract class(es) defining the interface

-* we can use interface types on var, return types of methods or parameter tpyes in a method
+* we can use interface types on var, return types of methods or parameter types in a method

 * the point is to exploit polymorphism by programming to a supertype so that the actual runtime object is not locked into the code
 ___
 **Abstract Classes vs Interfaces**
-> with support of default methods interfaces since the launch of Java 8, the gap between when to use an interface and when to use an abstract calsses has been reduced
+> with support of default methods interfaces since the launch of Java 8, the gap between when to use an interface and when to use an abstract classes has been reduced

 > var in interfaces are **public static final**
 > abstract classes can have other access modifiers for variables (private, protected, etc..